thekarlbrown/ChangeTheWorld/README.md

 you can click on the ideas

 sorting, filters, and internet connectivity with the crowd-sourced category's are on the way

+I am currently working on the MySQL/PHP situation

 ----------------------------------